ncasados/ncasados.github.io/_pages/Blog/2024/building-a-poker-app-part1.md

 None of that would be possible without the fact that GenServers, Registries, and DynamicSupervisors exist and I find myself while building out the program and debugging just going and creating a new poker game and running through it.
 Make some changes, make a new game, validate changes--wash, rinse, repeat.

+Now continuing with the GenServer, because it's a server, we can send it messages like, "Hey man, in the 'Eevee' game, player 1 had just bet 400."

+Then the GenServer can handle the processing for making 400 leave player 1's wallet, go into the pot, and move onto the next player.
+Really cool stuff!

 # Some of the Challenges
 ---
 Now probably the biggest challenge that I found myself encountering while building out this thing was figuring out how to handle sidepots, and managing whose turn it is.